Hanan-AI-eng/100-days-of-python/Day-01/README.md

 -Creating variables
 -Cncatenating strings
 -Writing clean, readable code
+-len() fuction to calculate like if the input was 'ali' it will give 3 and it can calculate the space too

 ## What I Learned
 Today I learned how Python can stor data in a containars called variabled and how to connet two sentence in the same line using + also how to make a line of code a comment using Ctrl + / in a fast way.